Aikoredrm/Aikoredrm/README.md

-- 👋 Hi, I’m Alvaro, nickname: @Aikoredrm.
+- 👋 Hi, I’m Alvaro
 - 👀 I’m interested in frontend development and automatization (Automation and other tools).
 - 🌱 I’m currently learning frontend.
-- 💞️ I’m looking to collaborate frontend development.
+- 💞️ I’m looking to collaborate as frontend developer.
-- 📫 You can contact me through my mail: asalazard@outlook.cl
+- 📫 You can contact me through my mail: asalazard@outlook.cl or sdaledr@gmail.com

+Some of my works:

+This one is the first one that I ever made -> 2behunted.com

 <!---
 Aikoredrm/Aikoredrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.